Roasted Root Vegetable Quinoa Pilaf

 My obsession with all things roasted vegetables has gotten completely out of hand.

-So, it should come as no surprise that today’s idea for a healthier Thanksgiving side dish features none other than my fav … roasted veggies!
+So it should come as no surprise that today’s idea for a healthier Thanksgiving side dish features, of course, roasted veggies!
 Roasted root veggies to be exact.

 Well, sorta.
-The carrots and parsnips are root vegetables … andddd I just so happen to love brussels sprouts.
+The carrots and parsnips are root vegetables … and I just so happen to love brussels sprouts.
 So we’re throwing some of those in there as well.
-Cool?
-Yes!

 Now, just alone the quinoa pilaf is pretty darn awesome and packed with flavor.
 But when we toss it together with those maple roasted vegetables?

 Tips & Tricks For This Vegetable Quinoa Pilaf

 - The key to the roasted veggies is to cut them all to approximately the same size.
 So use your judgment.
 This way they roast evenly and will all be finished cooking at the same time.
 For example, brussels sprouts can be a variety of sizes even within one bag – so quarter if you need to (or leave whole, etc.).

 - Making this dish for turkey day?
 The whole thing can be made in advance.
 Just store in an airtight container in the fridge and reheat when needed.
 Awesome.